AnasMourahib/Dependence-modeling-/README.md

+# Dependence Modeling — Reports and Notebooks

+This repository contains lecture and practical materials for **Dependence Modeling**, covering R and Python implementations of various statistical and causal methods.
+Each session includes a combination of:

+- **Knitted HTML reports** from R Markdown files, which provide explanations, results, and visualizations.
+- **Jupyter Notebooks** in Python, allowing you to reproduce analyses and explore examples interactively.
+- **PDF summaries** for specific examples or exercises.

+**Session overview:**

+- **Session 2:** Maximum likelihood estimator for the precision matrix.
+- **Session 3:** Group work and Graphical Lasso (R and Python).
+- **Session 4:** Linear structural causal models.
+- **Session 5:** Simpson’s Paradox and hidden common factors.
+- **Session 6:** Causal structure learning using additive noise models, including limitations.

+All HTML reports are rendered via GitHub Pages. **Do not open the raw HTML files on GitHub**, as they will display the source code instead of the rendered report.
+Use the provided links to view the fully rendered versions.

+---

 ## 📄 Report — Maximum likelihood estimator for the precision matrix (Session 2, R and Python Implementations)

 The knitted HTML report for the **Maximum likelihood estimator for the precision matrix** can be viewed here: